duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

 in the following, we normalize both vectors :math:`x_0` and :math:`p_0` to have unit length.

-A standard duality argument (see Lemma 9.4. in (Gale, 1960) :cite:`gale1989theory`) implies that under Assumptions I and II, :math:`\beta_0\leq \alpha_0`.
+A standard duality argument (see Lemma 9.4. in :cite:`gale1989theory`) implies that under Assumptions I and II, :math:`\beta_0\leq \alpha_0`.

 But in the other direction, that is :math:`\beta_0\geq \alpha_0`, Assumptions I and II are not sufficient.

-Nevertheless, von Neumann (1937) :cite:`von1937uber` proved the following remarkable “duality-type” result connecting TEP and EEP.
+Nevertheless, :cite:`von1937uber` proved the following remarkable “duality-type” result connecting TEP and EEP.

 **Theorem 1 (von Neumann):** If the economy :math:`(A,B)` satisfies